Search element - Quick search bar

 There are also some labelling regulations covered by Food Standards Australia and New Zealand.

-The Australian Breastfeeding Association calls on the Australian Government to replace the MAIF Agreement with legislation implementing the WHO Code in full.
+The Australian Breastfeeding Association has made a submission to the ACCC in response to an application from the Infant Nutrition Council requesting authorisation of the MAIF Agreement for five more years.
+ABA calls on the Australian Government to NOT re-authorise the MAIF Agreement and to introduce legislation that implements the WHO Code in full.

 What does the Australian National Breastfeeding Strategy say about the WHO Code?

-The recently launched Australian National Breastfeeding Strategy (ANBS) 2019 has as one of its main principles to:
+The Australian National Breastfeeding Strategy (ANBS) 2019 states clearly that Australia has a responsibility to:

 'Ensure that governments and health care and education institutions protect the community from false and misleading marketing and advertising of breastmilk substitutes that fall within the WHO Code and subsequent WHA resolutions.' (p 29)